 - Children who grow up with both active maternal and paternal influences on a daily basis are shown to be more emotionally balanced.

-For a child to benefit from having a stay at home dad, it’s important that the father actively engages with their child in a positive and constructive manner.
+For a child to benefit from having a stay-at-home dad, it’s important that the father actively engages with the child in a positive and constructive manner.
 If a father is angry about being at home because of forced circumstances then he’s more likely to battle with mental health issues.

-Whether we like it or not, being at stay at home dad is still a novelty in many families.
+Whether we like it or not, being a stay-at-home dad is still a novelty in many families.
 It works for some families while others struggle to accept the change in roles.
 Reports of marital relationships taking strain are numerous.
 At times, jealousy and resentment towards the working partner can surface.

 So, how do we fathers who stay at home with our kids make it work for the whole family?
 I believe it always starts with respect for each other and the contribution we’re making to the family structure.